Net Deed Plotter Support/FAQ:

 (Dates, information, versions, version sequence, etc. may have errors)

 Most of the history and information below remains from older posts made before March 2015.
 Some of that information, including activations/deactivations and general license management, may no longer apply.
 (History prior to 2008 is not included.)

-The older Deed Plotter®, Deed Plotter+®, Deed Plotter Series II and Deed Plotter+® Series III were designed for DOS.
-The remaining versions were designed for Windows.
+The older versions of Deed Plotter®; including Deed Plotter+®, Deed Plotter Series II, and Deed Plotter+® Series III, were designed for DOS.
+The remaining versions of Deed Plotter (Deed Plotter+ for Windows & Net Deed Plotter) were designed for Windows.
 In addition to these major releases, many minor updates for them were released.
-We no longer ship DOS versions or out-of-date Windows versions.
+We no longer provide DOS versions or out-of-date Windows versions.

 - Fixed problem with the printing of hatched (shaded) tracts.

 - Added the ability to use the numeric key pad for quick entry of deed calls.

 - Modified rotation to permit quick and easy rotation by using Page Keys and Arrow Keys.

 - Fixed problem concerning the printing of a range of pages.